Love it or hate it, feelings run high over candy corn come Halloween

 “It’s 50% off after Halloween.
 Of course I’m going to buy it,” Sadler chuckled.

 After Thanksgiving, he’ll move on to his Christmas candy, York Peppermint Patties.
 And for Valentine’s Day?
-Sandler is all about the candy Conversation Hearts.
+Sadler is all about the candy Conversation Hearts.

 And then there are the hoarders.
 They freeze candy corn for year-round consumption.
 Others will only eat it mixed with dry roasted peanuts or other salty combinations.